Costa Rica national football team: 2022 World Cup

 The Ticos' qualification for the 2022 World Cup started with a bye to the final qualifying round.
 They finished fourth behind the United States to advance to inter-confederation play-offs winning seven matches, drawing four and losing three.
 In the inter-confederation play-offs in Al Rayyan, Qatar, Costa Rica won the match 1–0 against New Zealand and qualified for the World Cup.

 On November 23, 2022, Costa Rica lost 7–0 against Spain, the biggest World Cup loss since 2010.
-This match also tied for their worst defeat in professional football with a match against Mexico, which ended with Mexico 7–0 Costa Rica in Mexico Cityon 17 August 1975.
-After defeating Japan and scoring two goals against Germany in the first half, the latter scored three goals and eliminated Costa Rica.
+This match also tied for their worst defeat in professional football with a match against Mexico, which ended with Mexico 7–0 Costa Rica in Mexico City on 17 August 1975.
+They came back to defeat Japan in the next game, and after falling behind to Germany in the first half in the final group stage match, they scored two second half goals against to briefly move into position to advance to the knockout rounds in the live standings.
+However, Germany scored three late goals and eliminated Costa Rica.
+For a couple of minutes Costa Rica and Japan were making history, with results that would've eliminated both Spain and Germany, two powerhouses of international football.
+Nevertheless, Costa Rica were bested by Germany's experience in the international stage.